charleschile/charles-codebook/英语pre.md

 The forth suggestion is to not open emails from unknown senders.

 The last one is application white listing
-Whitelisting determines which applications can be downloaded and executed on a network or a device.
+Whitelisting can determine which applications can be downloaded and executed on a network or a device.
 So the unauthorized softwares from attackers will not be allowed to be downloaed and executed on your computer.